ooni/2022-04-websteps-illustrated/spec/ts-032-websteps-core.md

 the endpoint paths are slightly different.
 We should fix these inconsistencies in the implementations before making this spec final.

+**EDITOR'S NOTE**: this section should mention that the TH attempts to opportunistically extract CNAMEs from A/AAAA lookups and performs reverse lookups of the non-bogon addresses discovered by itself or by the client.

 The test helper (TH) exposes two endpoints:

 1. `https://$domain/api/v1/websteps/http`